criteo/afk-saltstack/CONTRIBUTING.md

   * `pylama` to run all linters

 About the logic:
-  * implementation must be done for all Network OS supported, with the same behaviour
+  * implementation must be done for all Network OS supported, with the same behavior
   * the templates must be as simple as possible (max nested block: three levels)
   * the complexity should be in the state modules